guusj/books/Warbreaker_BrandonSanderson.md

 “Shouldn’t I report to my father?”
 Siri said, grabbing a gnarled vanavel root and beginning to chop.
 “He’ll just send you back here and make you work in the kitchens as a punishment,” Mab said, banging the pot with her knife again.
 She firmly believed that she could judge when a dish was done by the way the pot rang.
 “Austre help me if Father ever discovers I like it down here.”
-“You just like being close to the food,” Mab said, fishing Siri’s flower out of the stew then tossing it aside.
+“You just like being close to the food,” Mab said, fishing Siri’s flower out of the stew, then tossing it aside.
 “Either way, you can’t report to him.
 He’s in conference with Yarda.”
 Siri gave no reaction—she simply continued to chop.
 Her hair, however, grew blond with excitement. _Father’s conferences with Yarda usually last hours_, she thought. _Not much point in simply sitting around, waiting for him to get done. . . ._
-Mab turned to get something off the table, and by the time she looked back, Siri had bolted out the door and was on her way toward the royal stables.
+Mab turned to get something off the table, and before she looked back, Siri bolted out the door on her way toward the royal stables.
 Bare minutes later, she galloped away from the palace, wearing her favorite brown cloak, feeling an exhilarated thrill that sent her hair into a deep blond.
 A nice quick ride would be a good way to round out the day.
 After all, her punishment was likely to be the same either way.
 - - -
 Dedelin, king of Idris, set the letter down on his desk.
 He had stared at it long enough.
 It was time to decide whether or not to send his eldest daughter to her death.
 Despite the advent of spring, his chamber was cold.
 Warmth was a rare thing in the Idris highlands; it was coveted and enjoyed, for it lingered only briefly each summer.
 The chambers were also stark.
 There was a beauty in simplicity.
 Even a king had no right to display arrogance by ostentation.
 Dedelin stood up, looking out his window and into the courtyard.
 The palace was small by the world’s standards—only a single story high, with a peaked wooden roof and squat stone walls.
-But it was large by Idris standards, and it bordered on flamboyant.
+But it was large by Idrian standards, and it bordered on flamboyant.
 This could be forgiven, for the palace was also a meeting hall and center of operations for his entire kingdom.
 The king could see General Yarda out of the corner of his eye.
 The burly man stood waiting, his hands clasped behind his back, his thick beard tied in three places.
 He was the only other person in the room.
 Dedelin glanced back at the letter.
 The paper was a bright pink, and the garish color stood out on his desk like a drop of blood in the snow.
 Pink was a color one would never see in Idris.
 In Hallandren, however—center of the world’s dye industry—such tasteless hues were commonplace.
 “Well, old friend?”
 Dedelin asked.
 “Do you have any advice for me?”